Meet the Digital Learning Team

 Her instructional design practice is driven by passion and best practices in online learning grounded in research.
 Ala holds a MEd in Instructional Design and Technology and an e-learning graduate certificate from Mason.
 Prior to her position at Mason, she was a member of NOVA’s instructional design team, supporting over 23,000 students in 550 unique courses.
 Ala is a Quality Matters (QM) certified peer reviewer of online courses.
 Her research interests include media design, technology for second language acquisition, brain-based learning and student engagement in online environments.

 Key Strengths: Learner, Achiever, Activator, Relator

 Monisha brings over fifteen years of work experience in instructional design, training, and quality assurance, with application in both higher education and corporate settings.
 In her role, she provides design support to Mason faculty members who are teaching classes online.
 She also assists with curriculum planning, provides ongoing support to ensure learner-centric instruction, and engages in the online course review process, working with faculty members on continuous course improvement efforts.

 Monisha received her MEd in Instructional Design and Technology from Mason.
 Her specialties and professional interests include curriculum development, adult learning theory, online class development, online instruction, and quality assurance.

 Formerly a high school teacher in Fairfax County Public Schools, Laura coordinates and manages the development of new fully online programs and courses.
 Laura also serves as a key member of the Director for Digital Learning’s support team.

 Laura earned her BA in Spanish from James Madison University, and her MA in Education (Curriculum & Instructions) from the University of Phoenix Online.
-She has also been accepted into Mason’s PhD program for Special Education.
+She is currently pursuing a graduate certificate in E-Learning.